libremfg/rhize-docs/content/get-started/how-rhize-works.md

 ## Data storage {#database}

-With a schema defined by the ISA-95 standard, the graph database creates a contextual, queryable relationships that link all data stored in the system.
+With a schema defined by the ISA-95 standard, the graph database creates contextual relationships that link all data stored in the system.
 This graph data, accessible through a single endpoint, provides a single source to perform vast combinations of analysis.

 Along with event data from disparate places and decoupled services,